 And when we assess the “balance of power” principle, what we are assessing above all else is the essence and nature of “power.”
 In turn, power is the main currency of international affairs.
 One particular definition of the term “power” is the ability to control or influence the actions and thoughts of others.
 But at the core of “power” is energy and spirit.
 As Morgenthau wrote in “Politics Among Nations,” there are essentially six dimensions of power.
 For one, there is military power.
 Second, there is economic power.
 Third, there is territory.
 Fourth, there is population.
 Fifth, there is culture.
 Finally, there is energy and spirit.

 Of all the various dimensions of power that Morgenthau listed, energy and spirit outweigh all the other dimensions of power.
 Thus, power is primarily psychological rather than material.
 Government in the United States thinks that it can throw money at every problem and that the problem will be solved.
 Consider how much money was thrown at Afghanistan by the international community and the United States, and yet the Taliban were able to recapture the country.
 As a result, certain individuals who focus on “economics” or “money” forget that their stinginess in terms of generating and providing energy and spirit are the cause of a dilemma and problem.

+I have not been afraid to try different things and to explore everything before settling into a fixed path.
 Thus, I have always been a risk taker.
 Moreover, at the core of entrepreneurship is risk-taking, because risk-taking generates and develops the kind of energy and spirit that cannot be found out of a sense of dependence and “safety.”
 And with energy and spirit, everything else falls into place.